alibaba/bifrostui/packages/bui-core/src/Rating/index.en-US.md

 # Rating

-The rating component provides a way to display ratings and allows users to quickly rate items.
+The Rating component provides a way to display and allow users to quickly rate items.

 ## Code Examples